South Tyneside Equalities Information Report 2024Targeting Support to Make Things Fairer

 It additionally briefly summarises work over the last year that has contributed to upholding our duties as a public body under the Equality Act.

-Upholding the Public SECTOR Equality Duty
+Upholding the Public Sector Equality Duty

 2023 - 2024 Progress